jabezinu/having_fun_12/mern-app/README.md

-# MERN Stack Todo App
+# Delicious Bites - Restaurant Website

-A simple Todo application built with the MERN stack (MongoDB, Express, React, Node.js).
+A full-stack restaurant website built with the MERN stack (MongoDB, Express, React, Node.js).

 ## Features

-- Create, read, update, and delete todos
-- Mark todos as completed
+- Display restaurant menu items by category
+- Featured dishes highlighting
-- Responsive design
+- Responsive design for all device sizes
+- About section with restaurant information
+- Contact form for customer inquiries

 ## Prerequisites